kth-gt/cb2442/lab/b1/readme.md

 Select one of the files [`bacteria1.fasta`](bacteria1.fasta), [`bacteria2.fasta`](bacteria2.fasta), or [`bacteria3.fasta`](bacteria3.fasta), which correspond to diseases 1, 2 and 3, respectively.
-Make a folder called bioinformatics in your local computer account, download one of the fasta files and save it there.
+Make a folder called bioinformatics in your local computer account, download the fasta file and save it there.

 ### Questions